magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/low-site-and-api-performance.md

 ---
 title: Low site and API performance
-labels: Magento Commerce Cloud,API,patch,performance,2.2.1,troubleshooting,known issues
+labels: 2.2.1,API,Magento Commerce Cloud,known issues,patch,performance,troubleshooting
 ---

 This article provides a patch for the known Magento Commerce Cloud 2.2.1 issue related to having low site and API performance caused by a long time required to write `` debug.log ``.